debezium/debezium-examples/debezium-quarkus-extension-service/README.md

 This project provides a Quarkus application that demonstrates how to use Debezium Extensions for Quarkus

 This quick start is designed to help you:
-- discover features of Debezium Quarkus extension
+- discover features of the Debezium Quarkus extension
 - use Debezium inside Quarkus
-- build a native Debezium
+- build a native executable Debezium

 ## Prerequisite